irishdan/ResponsiveImageBundle/README.md

             secret_access_key: ACCESS_SECRET
 ```

-Most Browser do not yet support the <picture> tag.
+Most Browsers do not yet support the <picture> tag.
 Therefore a polyfil is needed.
 This is available here http://scottjehl.github.io/picturefill
 and is also included in the bundle at Resources/public/js/vendor/picturefill.js.